Student Login

 According to a 2019 article published in Diabetes Care, the rate of amputations in the U.S. is increasing.
 Each year, people with diabetes experience approximately 200,000 non-traumatic amputations.
 African Americans are 4 times more likely to experience diabetes-related amputation than whites.
 In the United States, every 17 seconds someone is diagnosed with diabetes, and every day 230 Americans with diabetes will suffer an amputation.

 We can make a difference and help reverse this trend.
 Basic foot care assessment and education can reduce the risk of amputation by over 50 percent.
-By assessing and screening for loss of protective sensation with a monofilament, diabetes health care professionals can immediately identify high-risk feet and take steps to protect lower extremities
+By assessing and screening for loss of protective sensation with a monofilament, diabetes healthcare professionals can immediately identify high-risk feet and take steps to protect lower extremities

 We are excited to share this life-saving information with our community of diabetes advocates.

-Fee: $19.00 (Group Discounts Available)
+Fee: $24.99 (Group Discounts Available)

-Earn 1.0 CEs
+Earn 1.25 CEs

-The use of DES products does not guarantee the successful passage of the CDCES exam.
-CBDCE does not endorse any preparatory or review materials for the CDCES exam, except for those published by CBDCE.
+The use of DES products does not guarantee the successful passage of the certification exam.
+CBDCE and ADCES do not endorse any preparatory or review materials for the CDCES or BC-ADM exams, except for those published by CBDCE & ADCES.

 Share this Product